yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 in a longer series.

 The *history* keyword stores the Nrecent most recent outputs on Nfreq timesteps, so they can be accessed as global outputs of the fix.
-By default, only the most recent output is accessible.
+Nrecent must be >= 1.
+The default is 1, meaning only the most recent output is accessible.
 For example, if history 10 is specified and Nfreq = 1000, then on timestep 20000, the Nfreq outputs from steps 20000, 19000, ...
 11000 are available for access.
 See below for details on how to access the history values.

 For example, this will store the outputs of the previous 10 Nfreq time steps, i.e. a window of 10000 time steps: